mailbots/mailbots/README.md

 - Creating email-based internal tool
 - Coordinate team projects and actions

 The Gopher.email core API provides core email APIs for handling email, storing data and setting reminders.
-GopherApp provides a framework for an ecosystem of skills that can be created, installed and shared with others.
+GopherApp provides the framework for an ecosystem of skills that can be created, installed and shared with others.

 ## Quick Start